-Who hasn’t dreamed of having their wedding at some beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for their ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?
+Dreaming of having your wedding at some beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for the ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?

 A Caballero and His Bride